 Floor Type: Indicate the type of floor type the insulation is being applied to; such as Heated Slab or Slab on Grade.

-Insulation Type: Select the type of insulation used; such as EPDM, Polyisocyanurate, or Polystyrene.
+Insulation Type: Using the drop down menu, select the type of insulation being installed (e.g., cellulose, fiberglass, SPF, etc.).

 Insulation Depth: Indicate, in inches, the depth of insulation installed.
 Refer to F02 for additional information.